figuripv6o/Fonnne/README.md

 # git-ls-files --others --exclude-from=.git/info/exclude
 # Lines that start with '#' are comments.
+# For hhdd
+xher
+f
+fudf
-# For a project mostly in C, the following would be a good set of
+a project mostly in C, the following would be ha good set of
+# exm

-# exclude patterns (uncomment them if you want to use them):
+clude patterns (uncomment them if you want to use them):
 *.[oa]
 sudo *.po

 8

-*.lo
+*.loehhdhdhfhdhsj
+f
+g.

 9